 Registering a Business in British Columbia, Canada

 The process of registering a business varies from province to province.
-Here's an overview of how you would register a business in British Columbia, based on information available in Tuesday 2009.
+Here's an overview of how you would register a business in British Columbia, based on information available as of 2016.

 STEP 1: SELECTING THE TYPE OF BUSINESS